 - The attendance officer will contact home to discuss the child's absence in more detail.
-This information where relevant will be shared with the Pastoral/Inclusion team, including the Special Educational Needs team. - The SENCo will contact the parents, GP and any other agencies involved with the child to identify the appropriate layer of support required in school. - Any planned outside agency referral will be shared and agreed with the parent, child, Pastoral Lead and the Deputy Head Teacher. - Should a referral be made to the Nightingale Centre, ocular proof will be needed by a specialist medical professional to state the reason why the child is medically unfit to attend a mainstream provision to support an application to the Local Education Authority. - The following arrangements could be made: - o Teaching staff to send work to the Head of House or SENCo. - O Work will be sent home to the student. - o The student will be able to communicate with staff through either TEAMS or Class Charts. - When requested work can be given to the NHS teacher if required by the hospital school teams. - How information will be shared with the parent and child: - Face to face meeting or telephone discussion with the parent & child before a planned procedure/after a procedure. - Create an agreed plan which outlines specific deadlines and share this with relevant staff. - Decide a reasonable date for work to be dropped off or collected from school after the procedure when the child is more comfortable. - Ensure the child has access to TEAMS or Class Charts to communicate with staff.
+This information where relevant will be shared with the Pastoral/Inclusion team, including the Special Educational Needs team. - The SENCo will contact the parents, GP and any other agencies involved with the child to identify the appropriate layer of support required in school. - Any planned outside agency referral will be shared and agreed with the parent, child, Pastoral Lead and the Deputy Head Teacher. - Should a referral be made to the Nightingale Centre, ocular proof will be needed by a specialist medical professional to state the reason why the child is medically unfit to attend a mainstream provision to support an application to the Local Education Authority. - The following arrangements could be made: - \circ $\;$ Teaching staff to send work to the Year Leader or SENCo. - \circ $\;$ Work will be sent home to the student. - \circ The student will be able to communicate with staff through TEAMS. - When requested work can be given to the NHS teacher if required by the hospital school teams. - How information will be shared with the parent and child: - Face to face meeting or telephone discussion with the parent & child before a planned procedure/after a procedure. - $\circ~$ Create an agreed plan which outlines specific deadlines and share this with relevant staff. - $\circ~$ Decide a reasonable date for work to be dropped off or collected from school after the procedure when the child is more comfortable. - \circ $\;$ Ensure the child has access to TEAMS to communicate with staff.